anthrax3/devops-wiki/books/continuous-delivery.rst

  * RPO RTO PTO DRAAS
  * MTBF (mean time between failures) and MTTR (mean time to repair)
  * Db Migration tools: Tarantino, DbDiff, Ibatis Dbmigrate etc
- * Recipes for Cintinious Database Integration
+ * Recipes for Continuous Database Integration
  * Refactoring Databases

 VCS
 ***

 Developers work on master branch.
-You can create new release branch where only testing team authorises changes, or integration, release, maintenance branches where operations people are managing.
+You can create new release branch where only testing team authorizes changes, or integration, release, maintenance branches where operations people are managing.
 Than we can add process so that changes must go from master to integration branch before release branch.